kayslay/CompressJs/README.md

 ## Demo and Tutorial
-open demo/index.html to see alive example of the library
+check out [demo](https://kayslay.github.io/CompressJs/demo) or open demo/index.html to see alive example of the library

 ### Usage